 If I were to cut the cord with YouTube TV, I lose some things while paying $35 a month for YouTube TV and about $70 for Xfinity 100 Mbps Internet.

-With losing those few things I have come to rely on…..saving $43 per month is hardly worth the effort of cutting the cord.
+With losing those few things we have come to rely on…..saving $43 per month is hardly worth the effort of cutting the cord.

 YouTube TV Operation

 As I mentioned above the audio and video quality for watching a normal TV show were both perfect for the entire 14 day trial.
 Not one glitch.
-When I was watching football however, the video frame rate seemed to slow and it felt like I was watching a bad SD (standard definition) replay of the game.
+When I was watching football however, the video frame rate seemed to slow down and it felt like I was watching a standard definition replay of the game.
 Weird.

-The user interface is nice and it took just a little while to get used to.
+The user interface is intuitive and it took very little time to get used to.